 Composer in Los Angeles, California

-Scott Starrett has composed original music for award-winning feature films and television.
-According to The Boston Globe, his music possesses "an attractively dappled quality as contrasting gestures interrupt and overlap each other."
+Scott Starrett composes original music for award-winning television, feature films, theatre, audiobooks and games.
+The Boston Globe proclaims his work to possess “an attractively dappled quality as contrasting gestures interrupt and overlap each other.”

-Starrett is currently creating the score for VH1's scripted drama Daytime Divas.
-Other recent composing credits include Fox's medical drama The Mob Doctor, NBC's conspiracy-thriller series The Event, as well as the score for all six seasons of Lifetime's dramatic-comedy series Drop Dead Diva.
-Starrett's film credits include scoring the HBO feature Dim Sum Funeral and the Apollo astronaut feature documentary The Wonder of It All.
-He has also collaborated as a composer-orchestrator with Michael Kamen on HBO's From the Earth to the Moon and MTV's Bryan Adams Unplugged as well as creating musical arrangements for Lisa Loeb.
+Starrett’s composing credits include Hulu’s Exposure; VH1’s scripted drama Daytime Divas; Fox’s medical drama The Mob Doctor; NBC’s conspiracy-thriller series The Event; and the score for all six seasons of Lifetime’s dramatic-comedy series Drop Dead Diva.
+Starrett’s film-scoring credits include the HBO feature Dim Sum Funeral and the Apollo astronaut feature documentary The Wonder of It All.
+He has collaborated as a composer-orchestrator with Michael Kamen on HBO’s From the Earth to the Moon, MTV’s Bryan Adams Unplugged, and musical arrangements for Lisa Loeb.

-As a concert composer, Starrett's works have been performed by the Boston-based Metamorphosen Chamber Orchestra, the Civic Orchestra of Chicago, and the Juilliard Symphony.
-After graduating from Stanford University, Starrett earned a Master of Music degree from The Juilliard School, where he studied under John Corigliano, Academy Award winning composer of The Red Violin.
-He was then awarded a Fulbright scholarship to study music composition in Rome, Italy, under the sponsorship of Hans Werner Henze.
-Starrett was a MacDowell Colony Fellow and is currently a member of the BMI Lehman Engel Musical Theatre Workshop and the Dramatists Guild.
+As a concert composer, Starrett’s works have been performed by the Boston-based Metamorphosen Chamber Orchestra, the Civic Orchestra of Chicago, and the Juilliard Symphony.
+After graduating from Stanford University, Starrett earned a Master of Music degree from The Juilliard School, where he studied under John Corigliano, Academy Award–winning composer of The Red Violin.
+Starrett was awarded a Fulbright scholarship to study music composition in Rome, Italy, under the sponsorship of renowned German composer Hans Werner Henze.
+Starrett was a MacDowell Colony Fellow and is currently a member of the American Society of Composers, Authors and Publishers (ASCAP); the BMI Lehman Engel Musical Theatre Workshop; and the Dramatists Guild.